iansinnott/webpack-base-project/README.md

 #### [4]

 This line instructs Webpack to only run this loader on files within `src/`.
-This is important because we don't Babel run on modules we import from `node_modules`.
+This is important because we don't want Babel to run on modules we import from `node_modules`.

 ### Run the build again